 The Subcommittee’s decision is final.

 A student has the right to appeal the Subcommittee's decision to the President of the University of Georgia.
 Such an appeal must be provided to the Office of the President in writing no later than thirty calendar days after the student has received the decision.
-(Academic Affairs Policy 4.05-01).
+(Academic Appeals Policy 4.05-01).